Affiliate links on Android Authority may earn us a commission. Learn more.

 - Always forward: All calls go to your desired secondary number.

-- Forward when busy: Calls go to your secondary number of choice when you are on another call.
+- When busy: Calls go to your secondary number of choice when you are on another call.

-- Forward when unanswered: Calls go to a secondary number when you don’t take a call.
+- Call forwarding when unanswered: Calls go to a secondary number when you don’t take a call.

-- Forward when unreached: Calls go to a secondary number when your phone is off, in airplane mode, or has no signal.
+- When unreached: Calls go to a secondary number when your phone is off, in airplane mode, or has no signal.

 - After choosing one of the listed options, go ahead and set the forwarding number.

-To cancel call forwarding on Android, just go back to the same settings and hit the ‘Disable’ option when selecting a forwarding number.
+To cancel call forwarding on Android, go back to the same settings and turn off the option.

 How to set up call forwarding on Android using dial codes

 Alternatively, you can do things the old-fashioned way and use dial codes to set it all up manually.